-Yet, with so many different ideas to choose from when it comes to outdoor areas, it can be challenging deciding what to do.
-To help you with this, it pays to keep an eye on some of the popular trends in landscape design.
-Read on for some great tips.
+With so many different ideas to choose from when it comes to outdoor areas, it can be challenging to decide what to do.
+There aren’t as many trends outdoors as there are indoors but it pays to keep an eye on some of the popular trends in landscape design.

 So many people work long hours and have less time to dedicate to their lawn and gardens.
 One key landscaping trend is to have yards that cater to busy people.
 If you like the thought of spending less time getting your backyard in order this year, start by reducing the amount of lawn you have altogether.
 Then think about hiring a service to handle regular maintenance.
 If you are in this area, here’s a great Denver lawn mowing option.
 Or ask your Realtor or neighbors for companies in your city.

 To enjoy a no-fuss garden, consider taking up space in your yard with paving.
 Concrete works great for specific entertaining areas.
 You may also want to move into a newer development where there are smaller yards.
 Many enjoy a simple balcony, rooftop, patio, or deck for their outdoor space.

 Keep in mind that with the trend for minimal gardens comes the need for more multi-purpose features.
 More and more manufacturers are coming up with products that can do double duty and therefore take up less space.
 For example, check out curb edging along with decks that can also function as a seat wall or a planter box, or fire pits that also provide heating and some stylish pizzazz to an entertaining space.

 Another trend is having separate outdoor entertaining areas.
 That is, rather than simply sticking with dining and relaxing spaces that adjoin the house, via sliding or other doors, more people are now pushing their alfresco dining setups out into their gardens.